apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 In this schema, `Query.schoolBooks` returns a list that can include both `Textbook`s and `ColoringBook`s.

-### Querying an interface field
+### Querying an interface

-As you might expect, clients can query an interface field for any subfields included in the interface:
+If a field's return type is an interface, clients can query that field for any subfields included in the interface:

 ```graphql
 query GetBooks {